nicknochnack/WatsonxAgentGarden/docs/README.md

-# Course Documentation
+# Documentation

-This directory contains the Jekyll-based documentation site for the Watsonx Agentic AI Course.
+This directory contains the Jekyll-based documentation site for the Watsonx Agent Garden 🪴.

 ## 🌐 Live Site